So many people hold ill feelings about that six-letter word. The ever so restrictive, unachievable, hard to grasp, math-phobic BUDGET! You know.

 Walk Instead of Drive.

-If you live in an area where this will work for you, it’s a great money saver.
-If you have a city bus system, this is also a great option.
+Suppose you live in an area where this will work for you.
+Walking to the bus stop is also a great option if you have a city bus system.

 Automate Bill Pay.